jurios/laravel-i18n/README.md

 ### Features

-* Identify your original text when is rendered and looks for the apropiate translation
+* Identify your original text when is rendered and looks for the translation in database/cache
 * Your translations are persisted in database and uses cache to retrieve it faster
-* Automatically new translatable lines detections statically (parsing php files) and dynamically (when they are going to be rendered)
+* Automatically new translatable lines detection statically (parsing php files) and dynamically (when they are going to be rendered)
 * Web editor to manage languages and translations
-* Fallback language when a translation doesn't exists

 ![Laravel-i18n](image.png)